PierreLeGuen/blog.leguen.fr/_pages/book-reports.md

 sort_order: reverse
 ---

-I try to read as much as possible.
-This is a way for me to share what I've been reading and forces me to think more deliberately about what I take from each book.
-Derek Sivers' [keeps public book notes](https://sivers.org/book) provided strong inspiration for these reports.
+Reading is for me a very good way to learn more about the world and to improve my self.
+That's why most of my books are self-developement oriented.